 Oxygen is a key element that aids the breakdown of organic waste.
 However, when organic waste is buried and compacted in a landfill, oxygen cannot reach it.
 As a result, decomposition inside a landfill occurs in an “anaerobic” (without oxygen) environment and creates methane gas Methane gas is a type of greenhouse gas (GHG) that is harmful to our environmental health, air quality and contributes to climate change.
 When we divert organic waste from landfills, not only do we prevent methane gas, but also create a valuable soil additive – compost!
-In our community, Placer Recycles will make sure that your organic waste reaches its highest potential through composting at the WPWMA facility.
+In our community, Placer Recycles will make sure that your organic waste reaches its highest potential at the WPWMA facility.

 Types of Organic Waste